Larry Nassar is back in court to face 65 more victims in Michigan

 - Prosecutor: The number of expected speakers has reached 65 and could keep changing

+(CNN)Jessica Thomashow said she was "excited" to first meet Larry Nassar.
 She was 9 years old, suffering from a rib misplacement, when the staff at Twistars gymnastics club in Michigan told her about the doctor renowned for treating young gymnasts.

 "This was the first time I heard of Larry Nassar and his reputation," the former gymnast said in court Wednesday.